KxSystems/docs/docs/interfaces/mqtt/index.md

 ## Introduction

 Message Queueing Telemetry Transport[(MQTT)](http://mqtt.org/) is a machine-to-machine/IOT connectivity protocol.
-It is designed to be lightweight offering functionality for publish/subscribe messaging transport and is designed for constrained devices and low-bandwidth, high-latency or unreliable networks.
+It is designed to be lightweight offering functionality for publish/subscribe messaging transport.
+This protocol is commonly used for constrained devices with low-bandwidth, high-latency or unreliable networks.

 ### Use-cases